YoEnte/socha23-replayAnalyzeTool/readme.md

 this is a replay analyse tool for the german software challenge 23

+how to use:
-npm install xml-reader + npm install xml-query
+- npm install xml-reader + npm install xml-query

 - have replays.xml in a folder
 - set 'directoryPath' to the absolute path of the folder with the replays